 The sponsor's program office must be the subject matter expert on the type of non-DoD funds being provided.
-Funding documents submitted by non-DoD sponsors must:
+Non-DoD sponsors will ensure their funding documents comply with the following:

-- a) Include the statement: "These funds are provided for obligation in support of MIT-Lincoln Laboratory Project Number.
-Project sponsor e-mail address for acceptance documentation is ." - b) Identify the year and the obligation time of these funds.
-For example, "FY 19 two year funds", or "FY19 one year funds".
-If they are no-year funds, or the funds do not expire, that should be annotated. - c) Provide an Agency Location Code (ALC), Treasury Account Symbol (TAS) code, and a Program Element Code (PEC) for each Line of Accounting (LOA).
+- a) Include the statement: "These funds are provided for obligation in support of MIT-Lincoln Laboratory Project Number .
+Project sponsor e-mail address for acceptance documentation is ." - b) Identify the year and the obligation life of these funds.
+For example, "FY21 two-year funds", or "FY21 one-year funds".
+If they are no-year funds, or the funds do not expire, that should be annotated.

+- c) Provide an Agency Location Code (ALC), Treasury Account Symbol (TAS) code, and a Program Element Code (PEC) for each Line of Accounting (LOA).
 These codes are required by Defense Financial and Accounting Services (DFAS) to process reimbursements through the Intra-Government Payment and Collection (IPAC) System.
 In addition, the USAF is required to follow the DoD Financial Management Regulations when funding work in support of a non-DoD agency.
-Specific codes can be found in FAQ #16. - d) Include the statement: "By signing this document, the signatory hereby verifies that the funds are of a type appropriate for the particulars of this specific requirement". - e) Include payment for a cost recovery charge to support the assisted acquisition service and meet the intent of the Economy Act (31 USC §1535 and §1536).
+Specific codes can be found in FAQ #13 in Section V below. - d) Include the statement: "By signing this document, the signatory hereby verifies that the funds are of a type appropriate for the particulars of this specific requirement". - e) Include payment for a cost recovery charge to support the assisted acquisition service and meet the intent of the Economy Act (31 USC §1535 and §1536).
 The most current Assisted Acquisition Cost Recovery Charge Letter details instructions and the cost recovery charge amount, which is tiered, based on the type of action.
 The cost recovery charge is assessed on every line of accounting, and can be a separate line item, or taken directly out of the funding lines on the funding documents submitted by the sponsor.
 The IAA must include the statement "I understand the purpose of the cost recovery charge and agree to make funds available to pay this cost per transaction". - f) Provide a Determination and Findings (D&F) if citing authority under The Economy Act (FAR 17.502-2(c)).
-The D&F must be approved by a Contracting g) Period of Performances will conclude at the end of a month to align with MIT-LL's billing cycle.
+The D&F must be approved by a Contracting Officer of the requesting agency with authority to contract for the supplies or services to be ordered, or by another official designated by the agency head. - g) Period of Performances will conclude at the end of a month to align with MIT-LL's billing cycle.